-In some situations it may be that the MT sensor axes are not exactly aligned with the axes of the object of which the orientation has to be recorded.
-It may be desired to retrieve the orientation and/or calibrated inertial data in different sensor-fixed frame (S’ instead of S) or a different earth-fixed local frame (L’ instead of L).
-The transformations are defined by the rotation matrices L’LR and SS’R, in software referred to as RotLocal and RotSensor respectively, resulting in the following equations affecting the rotation matrix LSR, the SDI data (S∆q and S∆v), the calibrated data (Ss), and the sensor fusion algorithm output (Lx):
+In some situations it may be that the MT sensor axes are not exactly aligned with the axes of the object of which the motion data has to be tracked.
+It may be desired to retrieve the 3D motion data in the object frame (O) instead of the default sensor-fixed frame (S) and it may be determine the orientation/velocity data with respect to a different earth-fixed local frame (L’) than the default earth-fixed local frame (L).
+The transformations are defined by the rotation matrices L’LR and SOR, in software referred to as RotLocal and RotSensor respectively, resulting in the following equations affecting the rotation matrix LSR, the SDI data (S∆q and S∆v), the calibrated data (Ss), and the sensor fusion algorithm output (Lx):

 Five methods are available to facilitate in obtaining the output in the desired coordinate frames, which are:

 - Performing an inclination reset, which levels the sensor by defining the O frame.
 It computes O such that Roll and Pitch become 0 deg (applying SOR only);

 - Performing a heading reset, which defines the L’ frame by setting the x-axis of L’ frame while maintaining the z-axis along the vertical.
 It computes L’ such that Yaw becomes 0 deg (also known as "bore sighting")(applying L’LR only);

 - Performing a combined inclination/heading reset, referred to as alignment reset.
 It computes L’ and O such that Roll, Pitch and Yaw become 0 deg (applying both SOR and L’LR);

 - Setting an arbitrary alignment rotation matrix to rotate S to the chosen frame O (applying SOR only);